Frobenius manifolds and quantum groups: Classical limit

-and the initial condition $I(u_0;V_0)=V_0$ at $u_0\in\C$. \end{pro} \pf By Theorem \ref{thm:qisomono}, the quantum Stokes matrices $S_{\hbar\pm}(u)$ of are preserved.
-Here we assume the initial condition $\Omega(u_0)=\Omega$.
-Thus by taking semiclassical limit and evaluating $V_0$ (see the proof of Theorem \ref{thm:scl} for more details), we conclude that the Stokes matrices $S_\pm(I(u;V_0))$ of are preserved, i.e., don't depend on $u$.
+are preserved.
+Here we have assumed the initial condition $\Omega(u_0)=\Omega$.
+Thus by taking classical limit and evaluating on $V_0\in \g\cong\g^*$, we conclude that the Stokes matrices $S_\pm(I(u;V_0))$ of are preserved, i.e., don't depend on $u$.

-On the other hand, following \cite{Boalch2}, equation \eqref{isomonodromiceq} describes exactly the isomonodromy deformation for $G$-valued Stokes phenomenon.
-Thus $I(u;V_0)$ is a solution of \eqref{isomonodromiceq} with an initial condition $I(u_0;V_0)=V_0$ at $u_0\in\C$.
+On the other hand, following \cite{Boalch2}, equation \eqref{simplepole} describes exactly the isomonodromy deformation for $G$-valued Stokes phenomenon.
+Thus $I(u;V_0)$ is a solution of \eqref{simplepole} with the initial condition $I(u_0;V_0)=V_0$ at $u_0\in\mathcal{D}$.